smartdevicelink/sdl_app_library_guides/README.md

 ## Overview
 Since both the iOS and Java Suite guides provide almost the same instructions and information, the content of each section should be written as generically as possible.
 This allows the the guides to be written once for all platforms with little modification needed.
 If a guide is specific to one platform or has content specific to one platform, like code snippets, the content should be separated out using custom platform tags.

 Guide documents are formatted using a custom SDL markdown format.
 All guides get created as directories inside this repository.
 Each directory gets a link in the left-hand sidebar on [smartdevicelink.com](https://smartdevicelink.com).
-Guides do not currently support multiple pages or sub-directories
+Guides do not currently support multiple pages or sub-directories.

-Learn how to use SDL markdown (aka DocDown) at the [spec page](https://github.com/smartdevicelink/sdl_markdown_spec).
+Learn how to use SDL flavored markdown (aka DocDown) at the [spec page](https://github.com/smartdevicelink/sdl_markdown_spec).

 ## Custom SDL Markdown Tags
 Basic markdown tags will act [as expected](https://github.com/smartdevicelink/sdl_markdown_spec#basic-markdown-syntax), including headings, bold, italics, and tables.
 In addition, there are [SDL specific custom extensions](https://github.com/smartdevicelink/sdl_markdown_spec#basic-markdown-syntax) for inline notes and relative links to assets.